yusufcodes/cssgrid-wesbos/README.md

 - **grid-column**:
   - grid-column-start: You can specify a track value here to specify where to start at.
-  - grid-column-end: You can specify a track value here to specify where to start at.
+  - grid-column-end: You can specify a track value here to specify where to end at.

 ```css